Significant seizure reductions in patients with TSC

 • Secondary generalized tonic-clonic seizures

 Results from the 16-week treatment period.
-Results of the composite seizure score were not controlled for multiplicity; therefore, P-values are not reported.1,2
+Results of the composite seizure score were not controlled for multiplicity; therefore, P-values are not reported.2,4

-More patients with TSC achieved ≥50% and ≥75% reductions in TSC-associated seizures with EPIDIOLEX than with placebo
+More patients living with TSC achieved ≥50% and ≥75% reductions in TSC-associated seizures with EPIDIOLEX®

 Results from the 16-week treatment period.

-More patients achieved seizure freedom with EPIDIOLEX than with placebo
+More patients achieved freedom from TSC-associated seizures with EPIDIOLEX.

 6%